alexwlchan/alexwlchan.net/src/_drafts/managing-albums-in-photos.md

 ## Add photos to an album with Swift

-This is a bit more complicated than AppleScript:
+This is more complicated than the AppleScript:

 ```swift
 #!/usr/bin/env swift